Edit in GitHubLog an issue

 For complete field details, see [CategoryNavigationView](https://developer.adobe.com/commerce/webapi/graphql/merchandising/#definition-CategoryNavigationView) in the Merchandising Services GraphQL API reference.

-See the Navigation query examples section below for example queries and responses using this type.
+See the Navigation query examples section for example queries and responses using this type.

 CategoryProductView type